antirez/disque/README.md

 **WARNING: This is alpha code NOT suitable for production.
 The implementation and API will likely change in significant ways during the next months.
 The code and algorithms are not tested enough.
 A lot more work is needed.**

+What is a message queue?
+---

+*Hint: skip this section if you are familiar with message queues.*

+Do you know how humans use text messages to communicate right?
+I could write my wife "please get the milk at the store", and she maybe will reply "Ok message received, I'll get two bottles on my way home".

+A message queue is the same as human text messages, but for computer programs.
+For example a web application, when an user subscribes, may send another process that handles sending emails "please send the confirmation email to tom@example.net".

+Message systems like Disque allow communication between processes using different queues.
+So a process can send a message into a queue with a given name, and only processes fetching messages from this queue will return those messages.
+Moreover multiple processes can listen for messages in a given queue, and multiple processes can send messages to the same queue.

+The important part of a message queue is to be able to provide guarantees so that messages are eventually delivered even in the face of failures.
+So even if in theory implementing a message queue is very easy, to write a very robust and scalable one is harder than it may appear.

 Give me the details!
 ---